jhallen/nanorv32/README.md

 Nanorv32 uses a static branch predictor.
 This means that the fetch stage calculates JAL targets, so JAL takes one cycle.
-It also calculates conditional branch targets and assumes conditional branches are taken.
-So conditional branches take one cycle unless the condition fails, in which case they take three cycles.
+It also calculates conditional branch targets and assumes that conditional branches going backward are taken and ones going forward are not taken.
+If this prediction ends up being incorrect, the branch takes three cycles.
 JALR always takes three cycles.

 # Interface